 Section 1.
 Amendment.
 This Declaration may be amended or supplemented by the Association upon the approval of not less than a majority of those members present and voting at a meeting of the members at which a quorum is present.
 In order to be effective, any amendment or supplement to this Declaration must first be executed by the President and attested to by the Secretary of the Association indicated that a meeting called for that purposes was conducted and that the amendment received the requisite number of votes for approval. recorded in the Public Records of Sarasota County, Florida.

 Section 2.
 Duration.
-The covenants and restrictions of this Declaration, and any Supplemental Declaration, shall run with and bind the Property, and shall inure to the benefit of and be enforceable by the Association or the Owner of any land subject to this Declaration or any supplemental declaration, and their respective legal representatives, heirs, successors and assigns, for a term of twenty-five (25) years from the date this Declaration is recorded, after which time they shall be automatically extended for successive periods of ten (10) years, unless terminated at the end of any such period by a vote of at least seventy-five percent (75%) of each class of voting members.
+The covenants and restrictions of this Declaration, and any Supplemental Declaration, shall run with and bind the Property, and shall inure to the benefit of and be enforceable by the Association or the Owner of any land subject to this Declaration or any supplemental declaration, and their respective legal representatives, heirs, successors and assigns, for a term of thirty (30) years from the date this Declaration is recorded, after which time they shall be automatically extended for successive periods of ten (10) years, unless terminated at the end of any such period by a vote of at least two thirds of voting members.
 The Board shall take all actions necessary to preserve this Declaration in accordance with Chapter 712, Florida Statutes, otherwise known as the Marketable Record Title Act, unless this Declaration is terminated as otherwise provided herein.

 Section 3.
 Notice.
 Any notice required to be sent to any Member or Owner under the provisions of this Declaration shall be deemed to have been properly sent when personally delivered, electronically sent (to owners consenting to receive electronic notice in accordance with Florida law), or mailed, postpaid, to the last known address of the person who appears as a Member or Owner on the records of the Association at the time of such mailing.